Beluki/GaGa/README.md

 There are no known bugs in GaGa.
 I may still add new features.
-Nice things to have would be .pls format support, being able to change the streams file location and global hotkeys (using multimedia keys).
+Nice things to have would be .pls format support, being able to change the streams file location (or support per-user files) and global hotkeys (using multimedia keys).
 Contributions and ideas are welcome, as are bug reports.

 ## License